nerdschoolbergen/shellscripting/exercises/exercise-1.md

-# Exercise 1: Using a text editor in the terminal
+# Exercise 1 - Using a text editor in the terminal

+You will learn to:

+- Create files with content in a terminal

+## 1.1 Getting started

-- Open `vi` or `vim` from the terminal
+:pencil2: Open `vi` or `vim` from the terminal
   - If you've never seen vim before, doing step 1-9 in [this interactive tutorial](http://www.openvim.com/) is a good place to start.
 Won't take long!
   - [This vim cheat sheet may be useful](http://vim.rtorr.com/)

-- Add some text
+:pencil2: Add some text

-- Save the file
+:pencil2: Save the file

-- Close `vim`
+:pencil2: Close `vim`

-- Make your own `.vimrc` file by editing it in `vim`:
+:pencil2: Make your own `.vimrc` file by editing it in `vim`:
   - You should convert tabs to spaces
   - Make an alias so that `WQ` and `Wq` behave like the `wq` command